-- WLSMV: "Weighted Least Square parameter estimates use a diagonal weight matrix and a Mean- and Variance-adjusted $\chi^2$ test" - > Called "diagonally-weighted least squares" by non-Mplus people - > Also available in lavaan in R (for path models and structural equation models) - Translation: WLSMV is a limited-information estimator that uses a different summary of responses instead → a "linked" covariance matrix - Absolute fit can then be assessed in regular ways, because what is trying to be reproduced is a type of covariance matrix (that has residual variances) - > So residual covariances can again be included directly (i.e., like in an R matrix) - > So indices of local fit (RESIDUAL output option) are again available - But the observed covariance matrix would have correlations with restricted range for binary or ordinal outcomes... so what does it do instead?
+- WLSMV: "Weighted Least Square parameter estimates use a diagonal weight matrix and a Mean- and Variance-adjusted χ^2 test" - > Called "diagonally-weighted least squares" by non-Mplus people - > Also available in lavaan in R (for path models and structural equation models) - Translation: WLSMV is a limited-information estimator that uses a different summary of responses instead → tetrachoric (for binary) or polychoric (for ordinal) correlations - Absolute fit can then be assessed in regular ways, because what is trying to be reproduced is a type of covariance matrix (that has residual variances) - > So residual covariances can again be included directly (i.e., like in an R matrix) - > So indices of local fit (RESIDUAL output option) are again available - But the observed covariance matrix would have correlations with restricted range for binary or ordinal outcomes... so what does it do instead?